Dragon Portfolio Review: All-Weather Asset Allocation Strategy

 The Paradigm of Traditional Investing Assumptions

 Traditional portfolio management is predicated on a set of long-standing assumptions that have shaped mainstream investment practices.
-Central to these is the belief in the infallibility of equities for long-term growth, often overlooking the possibility of extended market downturns.
-Similarly, fixed-income instruments like bonds are traditionally viewed as havens of stability, yet they falter in environments of low interest rates or inflation, leading to the erosion of real returns.
+Central to these is the belief in equities for long-term growth, often overlooking the possibility of extended market downturns.
+Similarly, fixed-income instruments like bonds are traditionally viewed as havens of stability, yet they can falter in environments of low interest rates or inflation, leading to the erosion of real returns.

 The Equity Dominance Fallacy